Folasade-Ojo/Folasade-Ojo/README.md

 - 📫 I can be reached on [LinkedIn](https://www.linkedin.com/in/folasade-theresa-ojo-39769313b/)

-- 😄 I considered myself the biggest Rafael Nadal fan there is!
+- 😄 I considered myself to be the biggest Rafael Nadal fan out there!

 - ⚡ Fun fact: I am a dreamer.